CloudLabsAI-Azure/Github-Copilot/Labfiles/Getting-Started.md

 ## Exercises Overview

+GitHub Copilot, powered by OpenAI Codex, speeds up coding by providing contextual suggestions in various editors, while GitHub Codespaces offers consistent, cloud-hosted development environments.
+This lab examines how AI enhances JavaScript coding with real-time completions, bug detection, and optimizations.
+GitHub Copilot supports languages like Python, JavaScript, and Ruby, assisting with database queries and auto-generating comments and documentation.
+GitHub Copilot Chat integrates coding assistance directly within IDEs, offering code suggestions, explanations, and bug fixes.
+It enhances Java coding in IntelliJ with intelligent suggestions and auto-completion, boosting productivity and code quality.
+Accessibility Insights for Web ensures web content is inclusive and accessible.
+For machine learning, GitHub Copilot aids in tasks like data preprocessing and model building.
+You'll also use GitHub Copilot to build a rock, paper, scissors game, refining your Python skills in console app development.

 - Exercise 1: Leverage Codespaces with VS Code for Copilot
 - Exercise 2: Exploring AI-Driven Code Suggestions in JavaScript
 - Exercise 3: Exploring Python with GitHub Copilot